 Although this card waives the annual fee in the first year, you will need to shell out $150 per year in subsequent years.
 If you are an occasional traveller, the annual fee could be prohibitive.

 To qualify for the BMO World Elite, you need to have a minimum personal income of $80,000 or $150,000 for a household.

 Is The BMO World Elite Mastercard For You?

-The card offers a good combination of rewards points and travel insurance and is worth taking a look at.
+The card offers a good combination of rewards points and travel insurance and is worth looking at.

-If you are on the hunt for a travel card that surpasses the BMO World Elite Mastercard in overall benefits, here are two premium card options to consider:
+If you are hunting for a travel card that surpasses the BMO World Elite Mastercard in overall benefits, here are two premium card options to consider:

 Scotiabank Passport Visa Infinite